ChoiJiOne/vulkan-tutorial-vertex-buffers/1.DrawingATriangle/1.1.Setup/1.1.4.PhysicalDevicesAndQueueFamilies/README.md

-# Setup: Physical devices and queue families
+# Physical devices and queue families

 ## Selecting a physical device